Home HolidaysSpecial OccasionsCinco de MayoCrispy Fish Tacos: The Ultimate Lime Crema

 This recipe for crispy fried fish tacos features tender white fish.
 It includes suggestions for delicious toppings and a zesty lime crema recipe.
-The fish is perfectly fried to achieve a deliciously crunchy exterior.
+The fish is perfectly fried, resulting in a deliciously crunchy exterior.

 Prepping for Crispy Fish Tacos

 Crispy fish tacos made with fresh white fish are delicious!
 The preparation involves some chopping, so having a partner lend a hand can be helpful.
-If you tackle this solo, you can prepare some elements a day in advance to make the process quicker.
+If you tackle this solo, you can prepare some elements a day in advance to speed up the process.

 Things to Make Ahead of Time